Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the sampling stage, agents share information with others.
-The information includes others' observations and predicted actions.
-After collecting the necessary information from other agents, all agents follow the standard TRPO training pipeline, except HATRPO would update each policy sequentially.
-In this updating sequence, the next agent's advantage is iterated by the current sampling importance and hte former advantage, except the first agent's advantage is the original advantae value.
+HATRPO is a variant of TRPO in which each agent still shares information with others during the sampling stage, but the policies are updated sequentially rather than simultaneously.
+In the updating sequence, the next agent's advantage is computed using the current sampling importance and the former advantage, except for the first agent, whose advantage is the original advantage value.

 .. figure:: ../images/hatrpo.png
     :width: 600